aboueim/stock-analysis/README.md

 ### VBA Code

-Following represents the final script for the stock performance analysis:
+Following represents the refactored script for the stock performance analysis:

 Sub AllStocksAnalysisRefactored()
     Dim startTime As Single